 At the heart of the BusConnects programme is the proposal to develop continuous bus lanes, as far as is practicable, along the busiest bus corridors; we want to remove the current delays and uncertainties, so that in the future, bus journeys will be faster, more punctual and more reliable.
 Following the publication of the Transport Strategy, the National Transport Authority (NTA) proceeded with planning and design work to develop initial proposals for each corridor.

 If your property is potentially impacted by the proposals, a letter will have been hand delivered to the property and details of how to engage with the NTA are detailed in that letter.
 A dedicated property liaison representative will be available to meet with individual property owners and provide regular updates on the project.
 For more details refer to your letter or call our freephone number 1800 303 653.

-The public consultation for the sixteen core bus corridors will take place on a phased basis starting from the 14th November 2018 and will run until May 2019.
-The public consultation for the first 4 corridors has now commenced and will end on the 15th of February 2019, for more information and to make a submission click here: Public Consultation page.
+The public consultation for the sixteen core bus corridors is taking place on a phased basis, it started on the 14th November 2018 and it will run until May 2019.
+For more information and to make a submission click here: Public Consultation.

 Each bus in the Dublin Bus fleet is fitted with an AVL system – this stands for automatic vehicle location and allows us to know exactly how long each bus journey takes and importantly where along its journey it gets delayed with congestion and loses time.
 All of this data and our transport modelling enables us to show where the times savings can be made and by how much on each corridor.